open/close all folders

 - It's a pretty common genre convention that the sealed evil isn't quite as sealed as everyone would like, and can still manipulate events from within their prison.

-- That depends on fate.
-If someone else was controlling the fate of amalur (i.e natural fate/god) then 1: fate is a bastard, 2:causing the crystal war via empowering an ignored wimp to use as a pawn to wage war is pretty standard (I'm looking at you ledgend of Zelda: twilight Princess).
-BUT If tirnoch is the one shaping fate during the game, than thats far more than simply interfering. that much power basically means she doesnt need to escape prison to destroy the world.
+- That depends on Fate.
+If someone else was controlling the fate of Amalur (i.e natural fate/god) then 1: fate is a bastard, 2:causing the crystal war via empowering an ignored wimp to use as a pawn to wage war is pretty standard (I'm looking at you legend of Zelda: twilight Princess).
+BUT If Tirnoch is the one shaping fate during the game, than that's far more than simply interfering. that much power basically means she doesn't need to escape prison to destroy the world.